SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-62-analogue-controls.markdown

-                                                &nbsp;

-                                                Here we simply invert the value on the Y axis of the value supplied and return it.&nbsp; You could also add a InvertX option, but some might see that as silly (or really tricky if you wanted to add confusion in your control style, like a confusion bomb)
+                                                Here we simply invert the value on the Y axis of the value supplied and return it.
+You could also add a InvertX option, but some might see that as silly (or really tricky if you wanted to add confusion in your control style, like a confusion bomb)

-                                                &nbsp;

                                                 * * *